-Launching in Spring 2015, soon you can become a PADI Wreck Detective with a new distinctive speciality written by the NAS to help you enjoy wreck dives even more.
+Become a PADI Wreck Detective, by completing a new distinctive speciality course written by the NAS, and enjoy wreck dives even more.

 Becoming a Wreck Detective does not involve complicated measurements or learning survey techniques.
 You will be asked to produce a simple sketch of your site and to try to spot if any of the key features you would have read about in your student manual are present.
-Even if you are an experienced diver, you will be amazed by how much you can spot and identify on a wreck site when you are being a Wreck Detective, whether it is a first visit or a site you have visited many times before, as Dale Spree, PADI Course Director discovered - “I must have dived the Countess [of Erne] thousands of times, but when actively looking at the different features I spotted things I had not noticed before.”
+You will be amazed by how much you can spot and identify on a wreck site when you are being a Wreck Detective, whether it is a first visit or a site you have visited many times before.
+As Dale Spree, PADI Course Director discovered - “I must have dived the Countess [of Erne] thousands of times, but when actively looking at the different features I spotted things I had not noticed before.”

-The Wreck Detective Course will involve 2 open water dives and students must be a minimum of PADI Adventure Diver (or equivalent) in order to take part.
+The Wreck Detective Course will involve two open water dives and students must be a minimum of PADI Adventure Diver (or equivalent) in order to take part.

 To find the nearest Wreck Detective Instructor to you, please use the map below and contact the instructor or school directly.
 Alternatively please contact us at the NAS Office.

 If you're a PADI Instructor and are interested in becoming a certified PADI Wreck Detective Instructor, please contact us at the NAS Office.